-Morgan Stanley (MS), owner of the world’s biggest brokerage, is eliminating fewer than 100 jobs as trading and deal volume fall amid the European sovereign-debt crisis, according to people briefed on the plans.
+Morgan Stanley (MS:US), owner of the world’s biggest brokerage, is eliminating fewer than 100 jobs as trading and deal volume fall amid the European sovereign-debt crisis, according to people briefed on the plans.

 The cuts will come primarily from the trading business in Europe and Asia, said the people, who declined to be identified because the plans aren’t public.
 Other units within the firm’s institutional securities group may be affected, and some reductions may be made in the U.S., one of the people said.